tafmo/git-practice/README.md

 Practice space for practicing working with a repository.

-I guess I will create some Markdown files to play around with.
+I guess I will create some Markdown files to work with.